 We have three major types of chops-corporate chops, contract chops and finance chops.
 We use corporate chops generally for documents to be submitted to government agencies, such as applications for changing business scope, directors or company name, and for legal letters.
 We use contract chops for executing leases and commercial, contracts.
 We use finance chops generally for making and collecting payments, including, but not limited to issuing invoices.
 Use of corporate chops and contract chops must be approved by our legal department and administrative department, and use of finance chops must be approved by our finance department.
 The chops of our subsidiaries and New Oriental China and its schools and subsidiaries are generally held by the relevant entities so that documents can be executed locally.
-Although we usually utilize chops to execute contracts, the registered legal representatives of our PRC subsidiaries, New Oriental China and its schools and subsidiaries without chops.
+Although we usually utilize chops to execute contracts, the registered legal representatives of our PRC subsidiaries, New Oriental China and its schools and subsidiaries have the apparent authority to enter into contracts on behalf of such entities without chops.
 All designated legal representatives of our PRC subsidiaries and New Oriental China and its schools and subsidiaries are members of our senior management who have signed employment agreements with us under which they agree to abide by duties they owe to us.